YerayAR/PHP-Laravel-Basic/README.md

 - **Typography choices** selected for readability and style

 ### 🚀 Built With Passion
-Crafted with ⚡ by developers who believe the future should look as cool as it functions.
+Crafted with ⚡ by Yeray AR.

 ---